Coral bleaching: Economic value of coral reefs

 Coral reefs provide shelter to an estimated quarter of all ocean species.
 Experts estimate that coral reef services are worth up to $1.2 million per hectare which translates to an average of $172 billion per year.
 The benefits of coral reefs include providing physical structures such as coastal shoreline protection, biotic services within and between ecosystems, biogeochemical services such as maintaining nitrogen levels in the ocean, climate records, and recreational and commercial (tourism) services.
 Coral reefs are one of the best marine ecosystems to use to as a food source.
 The coral reefs are also the perfect habitat for rare and economically important species of tropical fish, as they provide the perfect area for fish to breed and create nurseries in.
-If the populations of the fish and corals in the reef are high, then we can use the area as a place to gather food and things with medicinal properties, which also helps create jobs for people who can collect these specimens.
-The reefs also have some cultural importance in specific regions around the world.
+If the populations of the fish and corals in the reef are high, then we can use the area as a place to gather food and things with medicinal properties, creating jobs for people who can collect these specimens.
+The reefs also have cultural importance in specific regions around the world.
+Additionally, coral reefs bring great economic impact to regions that rely heavily on tourism.
+A study conducted found that a restoration project in Maui led to a 47% increase in annual visits and an island-wide welfare gain of $2.9 million, averaging to a welfare gain of $26 per resident.